Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Numerical results and analysis

 The attainable values of the Wilson coefficients $ g_S^{LL}$ and $g_S^{RL}$ are affected by the charged Higgs mass.
 As a result, to enhance these coefficients and thus the values of $R_D$ and $R_{D^*}$ while adhering to direct search constraints, the charged Higgs masses should not be too heavy, namely of the order of hundreds GeV.
 According to Eq.(\ref{chHm}), this can be accomplished by considering $v_R\sim\mathcal{O}(\text{TeV})$, $\alpha_{32}\sim\mathcal{O}(10^{-2})$ and $t_\beta$ less than one.
 Remarkably, from the pre factor $1/(t_\beta-ct_\beta)$ in Eq.(\ref{yuQ}), it is direct to see that small $t_\beta$ values can enhance also the quark Yukawa couplings and hence together with the angle $\theta^R_{13}$ and the complex phase $\alpha$ of the right-quark mixing $V^R_{CKM}$, defined in Eq.(\ref{VRCKMp}), play crucial roles in increasing the values of $R_D$ and $R_{D^*}$, and allow them to take values that are compatible with the limit of the experiments at the same time.
-In our scan of the parameter space we take $\alpha_{32} \in [0.007,0.016]$, $t_\beta \in [0.15,0.25]$, $c_{\theta^R_{13}} \in [-1,1]$, $\alpha \in [0,\pi]$ and $v_R=6413$ GeV.
-With this in hand, we show below our results corresponding to the scanned points in the parameter space respecting the bound ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau)< 60\% $.
+In our scan of the parameter space we take $\alpha_{32} \in [0.007,0.016]$, $t_\beta \in [0.15,0.25]$, $c_{\theta^R_{13}} \in [-1,1]$, $\alpha \in [0,\pi]$ and $v_R=6400$ GeV.
+With this in hand, we show below our results corresponding to the scanned points in the parameter space respecting all the bounds discussed in the previous section.
+It should be noted that, in these results we only select the points that lead to values of $F_L(D^*)$ and $P_{\tau}(D^*)$ within their $2\sigma$ range of the corresponding experimental results.
 Moreover, we have checked that, for these parameters in the chosen ranges and values, the contribution of the $g_S^{RL}$ are irrelevant and can be safely neglected.
 This confirms our previous conclusion that only the Wilson coefficient $g_S^{LL}$ plays the major role through the terms proportional to $m_t\,s_{\theta^R_{13}} e^{-i\alpha}$.
 In the following, we present a set of elucidative plots of $R_D$ and $R_{D^*}$ versus some selected relevant parameters of the model.
+It should be noted that these plots were generated through a random scan and therefore do not reflect any specific correlations with the chosen parameter.